1 9 8 8 (UK)

 Over the course of the six episodes, Clarence and Jane have a trial period of living together in the countryside.
-Although they share a bed, a bolster is placed in between them to ensure that no intimate behaviour takes place.
+Although they share a bed, a bolster is placed between them to ensure that no intimate behaviour occurs.

 The final episode ends with Clarence and Jane finally getting wed.